 - If you’ve oversalted a soup or stew, cut a boiling potato into slices and add it to the pot.
-Simmer for 5 to 10 minutes and then remove the potato slices, which will have absorbed some of the salt.
+Simmer for 5-10 minutes and then remove the potato slices, which will have absorbed some of the salt.

 - If you have to peel and cut potatoes in advance, put them in a bowl of cold water to keep them from discoloring, unless the recipe directs you not to do so.
-Some recipes (think latkes) rely on the surface starch of just-cut potatoes to bind the potato mixture during cooking.
-Other recipes (French fries) will direct you to rinse potatoes to remove the starch that might otherwise cause the pieces to stick together or to the pan.
+Some recipes (like latkes) rely on the surface starch of just-cut potatoes to bind the potato mixture during cooking.
+Other recipes (such as French fries) will direct you to rinse potatoes to remove the starch that might otherwise cause the pieces to stick together or to the pan.

 - For the fluffiest, lump-free mashed potatoes, use a ricer or food mill.

-Uses: Starchy potatoes like Russets become light, dry and fluffy when cooked, so they’re ideal for baking whole or mashing.
+Starchy potatoes like Russets become light, dry and fluffy when cooked, so they’re ideal for baking whole or mashing.
 Waxy potatoes have a sweet flavor and creamy texture that shines when roasted, simmered in stews and soups, and boiled or steamed for potato salads.
-Check out our potato glossary for an overview of the many different varieties.

 Oven-Roasted Fries: Cut russet, Yukon Gold or other potatoes into wedges 1/2-inch thick.
 Toss with olive oil, salt, pepper and spices or chopped herbs; place on baking sheet.
 Roast at 425°F, turning potato wedges over once, until tender, 35 to 40 minutes.